Hoists for students with learning support needs

 For more information, go to furniture and equipment for students with special education needs.

-If you get a bathroom hoist funded through special education property modification funding, it comes with a standard sling.
+If you get a bathroom hoist funded through learning support property modification funding, it comes with a standard sling.
 However, some students may need a customised sling to meet their individual needs.

 In this situation, make an application through the Ministry of Health.

 This sling moves with the student when they change schools.
 The Ministry of Health also funds future customised slings if the needs of the student change.

 Swimming pool hoists

 We will consider funding a fixed pool hoist through learning support property modifications funding, but only if the pool is Ministry owned.